 There are five pockets on the Bosch heated jacket, including a cell phone, document, battery (inside left vs. outside left/rear), and two hand pockets.
 Wires for mobile devices and/or headphones can be routed through the internal holes keeping everything under the jacket, which is cool.
 The Bosch jacket does have a left-side zipper (at least the one we saw)—a feature found mostly on women’s jackets.
 Not a deal-killer, but odd.
 Perhaps it’s a German thing… like driving on the left side.

-Available in sizes small to 2x, the Bosch heated jackets are available from Amazon and other online retailers, Home Depot, and Lowes.
+Available in sizes small to 2x, the Bosch heated jackets are available from Amazon.
 Prices range from about $100 for the hoodie to about $200 for the soft shell with a battery and charger included.